Operations Officer (HR & Finance)

 This post will be offered on an indefinite contract

 This is a full-time post - 100% full time equivalent

-- To deputise for the School HR & Finance Manager where appropriate
+• To specifically support and deputise for the School’s HR & Finance Manager

 The above list of responsibilities may not be exhaustive, and the post holder will be required to undertake such tasks and responsibilities as may reasonably be expected within the scope and grading of the post.